Severn Barrage: UK Government study announced, 2007

-Corlan Hafren—2011
+Corlan Hafren, 2011

 In December 2011 it was reported that the government was talking to Corlan Hafren, a private sector consortium, about a proposal to build a privately financed barrage from Lavernock Point to Brean Down.
 The Department for Energy and Climate Change said it had received the first draft of a business case for the scheme, and that it was an "interesting proposition".
 The campaign was led in 2012 by politician Peter Hain.
 It has been suggested by Atkins that similar schemes could be trialled on smaller estuaries in advance of the Severn, for example the Mersey and Duddon.
 However the Hafren Power plan collapsed after it was rejected by three independent committees of MPs and by the Government.
-On 14 January 2014 it was announced that the Chairman and Chief Executive of Hafren Power had resigned, putting an end to the Severn Barrage project.
+On 14 January 2014 it was announced that the chairman and Chief Executive of Hafren Power had resigned, putting an end to the Severn Barrage project.

-Russian invasion of Ukraine—2022
+Severn Estuary Commission, 2024-2025

-The 2022 Russian invasion of Ukraine has drawn attention to uncertainty about energy supply and uncertainty over external energy costs.
+The 2022 Russian invasion of Ukraine drew attention to uncertainty about energy supply and uncertainty over external energy costs.
 A Severn barrage is again being considered and an independent commission was started to research this.
 If successful, it is claimed that the barrage could supply 7% of total UK energy needs.
+In March 2025, the Severn Estuary Commission concluded that "development of tidal range energy in the Severn Estuary is feasible".